SilentErosion/2024-2nd/README.md

 # Ultimate Goals of 2024
-1. Be prepared to apply for an internship or an education program like SSAFY: I think what I have to do right now is to actually make programs for each part(Android, Front, and Back) to find out what I really want to do.
+1. Be prepared to apply for an internship or an education program like SSAFY: I think what I have to do right now is to actually make various programs(Android, Front, Back, Linux scripts, Crawler, etc) to find out what I really want to do.
    1. Do my best on practice SW project to get an attention from the CTO so that I can get the internship at Miridi if possible.
+   2. Make at least one program that some people around me can actually benefit from.
+   3. Take part in at least one project as a leader to improve leadership skills(goal and environment setting: motivation/learning opportunity/responsibiility in decisions, conflict management by social engineering)
 3. Try applying for various companies to be numb about getting rejected and constantly reflect on the life choices and my skills.
-4. Make a blog and organize what I've learned. = Distribution of refined knowledge
+4. Make a blog and organize what I've learned. = Distribution of *refined* knowledge

+### Attitudes and Skills I have to acquire
+1. I am never fully ready for sth.
+Just start.
+Not knowing enough is just an excuse for being lazy.
+2. Do as much as I can at the first time or given time: If you are asked a question and you don't have the answer, show how you approach the question.
+If you are reading a book, understand, refine, and remember at the first time.
+3. Hardly say no or bad things about anything.
+Always express when there are things I feel grateful or good about.
+4. Always explain in details and background values of my words if there's a chance that could be misunderstood.

 # General Plans for 2024
 ### October